rajp21/goqqi-assessment/readme.md

    Open the `.env` file and add the following configurations:
    - **App Port:** Specify the port on which the app should run.
    - **APP Frontend URL:** Mention the URL of your frontend app.
 By default, it is set to `http://localhost:3000`.
 Modify it if your port is different.
    - **Database Configurations:** Enter database configurations including host, port, database name, username, and password.
+Also you

 8. **Run Commands:**
    - For development: